Prevent Ice Dams With Air Sealing and Insulation

 During snowy winters, many northern homes are plagued by ice dams.
 If your house suffers from wet ceilings during the winter, you may be ready to call up a contractor.
 Be careful, though: since most contractors don’t understand the causes of ice dams, they often suggest the wrong solution.

 Ice dams form when a home’s escaping heat warms the roof sheathingMaterial, usually plywood or oriented strand board (OSB), but sometimes wooden boards, installed on the exterior of wall studs, rafters, or roof trusses; siding or roofing installed on the sheathing—sometimes over strapping to create a rainscreen. and melts the underside of the snow layer on the roof.
 Water trickles down the roof until it reaches the cold roofing over the eaves, where it freezes.
 After a while, the ice at the eaves gets thicker and thicker, forming an ice dam.
 Eventually, water backs up behind the ice dam.
 If the water reservoir is large enough, it can back up under the roof shingles and damage ceilings.
+(Image #4, below, depicts the complicated shape of a typical ice dam more accurately than the simplified drawings in Images #2 and #3.)

 The four possible solutions to ice damming are: